MK2112/minicorpus/Readme.md

 ## Interpretation on practical improvements

-With this study project, we successfully replicated the MiniPile pipeline, produced a reproduction dataset and attempted several ideas for improvement of the distillation pipeline, which we then compared primarily by training and benchmarking the 160M Pythia decoder-only model architecture.
+With this study project, we replicated the MiniPile pipeline, produced a reproduction dataset and attempted several ideas for improvement of the distillation pipeline, which we then compared primarily by training and benchmarking the 160M Pythia decoder-only model architecture.

 ### Reproduction Challenges and Insights

-Even though the reproduction had to make assumptions and compromises, benchmark performance was largely improved upon.
+Even though the reproduction had to make assumptions and compromises, target benchmark performance was largely attained or lightly improved upon.
 We consider this to be within the margin of error.
 The reproduction of MiniPile was therefore deemed successful.
 Lessons learned for the reproduction primarily concern aspects of technical implementation.
 For example, during test runs, execution time for the distillation script was reduced from ~47 hours to ~3 hours.
 Additional weeks of processing time were saved by implementing embedding and clustering efforts to run in an offset, parallel fashion to one another.
 The replacement of [E5-Large](https://huggingface.co/intfloat/e5-large) with [E5-Base-4k](https://huggingface.co/dwzhu/e5-base-4k) further sped up the distillation pipeline (by ~1 week) without compromising on resulting performance.

 ### 160M Benchmark Insights

 The project produced a Pythia 160M and a Pythia 1.4B trained on the original MiniPile as baselines.<br>
-Additionally the project produced six 160M parameter models exploring distinct ideas for improvement and another seven 160M ablation models, concerning investigations of scaling effects of distillation parameters, the distillation dataset size and the training step count.
+Additionally, the project produced six Pythia 160M models exploring distinct ideas for improvement and another seven Pythia 160M ablation models, concerning investigations of scaling effects of distillation parameters, the distillation dataset size and the training step count.
 An additional three 1.4B parameter models were trained with the reproduction MiniPile, the most promising distillation candidate (size-density-weighted sampling) and the lowest example count distillation dataset (size-density-weighted pico), respectively.
 A total of 14 datasets has been released on [HuggingFace](https://huggingface.co/Marcus2112), along with all trained models.
 (Individual links to models and datasets are listed further below.)

 For the 160M model benchmarks, we see that all of the 'improved' MiniPile model variants maintain similar MMLU performance (0.230, which is slightly worse than random guessing at 0.250), undercutting the original MiniPile (0.270) slightly.
 WinoGrande shows high consistency across MiniPile model variants, too.
 Compared to the Pile-trained model, every MiniPile model variant indicates catastrophic failure on both versions of Lambada, with perplexity scores in the millions.
 However, Blimp scores show only moderate degradation from the Pile-trained baseline, indicating a high retention of reasoning capabilities.

-The 160M MiniPile baseline shows highest MMLU (0.270) and competitive ARC-Challenge scores (0.213), while 160M Density shows best WinoGrande (0.520) and solid Blimp (0.550) scores, and at the same time being approx. 6% smaller in training example count compared to MiniPile.
+The 160M MiniPile baseline shows highest MMLU (0.270) and competitive ARC-Challenge scores (0.213), while 160M Density shows best WinoGrande (0.520) and solid Blimp (0.550) scores, and at the same time being approx. 6% smaller in training example count compared to MiniPile, and 13% smaller in memory footprint than the MiniPile reproduction.

 Of the attempted improvements, the "Low Density" version shows overall lowest scores, beating the reproduction only slightly in the Blimp benchmark.
-This implies that it is important to sufficiently capture dense, similar regions of data instead of overly prefering sparse, unique example regions.
+This implies that it is important to enforce capturing diversity, but to also still sufficiently capture dense, similar regions of data instead of overly prefering sparse, unique example regions.

-When only seeing these 160M results, one could interpret that:
+When solely regarding the 160M results, one could interpret that:
 - Dataset size scales with core capabilities, but only to a disproportionately lower degree
 - Quality and representation capability of examples matters more than quantity
 - Dense regions of data contain learning signal, while sparse regions contain diversity, which we also have to make sure to consider and include

-Notably, Density Tiny, Nano and Pico versions show performance degradation, but this turns out surprisingly minimal.
+Notably, Density Tiny, Nano and Pico versions show performance degradation, but this effect turns out surprisingly minimal.

-Considering only the 160M results, one could think that this would be due to:
+Again, considering only the 160M results, one could think that this would be due to:
 - The deduplicated Pile potentially still containing duplicates, granting the maintaining of signal strength on smaller subsets
-- Density-based sampling identifying truly fundamental examples that encode key patterns
+- Size-density-proportionate sampling identifying truly fundamental examples that encode key patterns
 - Model capacity as a limiting factor rather than data, and therefore larger datasets or longer training runs may lead the 160M architecture to overfit

+### 160M Step Count Ablation Studies

+Two ablation studies on 160M Density and 160M Density Pico were conducted with an increased step count from the original 1.5 to now 2 epochs each.
+If the compressed datasets truly were to contain more concentrated, representative knowledge, then:

+1. If the model hasn't reached its architectural capacity limit:
+    - Additional training epochs would allow it to better absorb the concentrated information
+    - We would see improved or at worst equal benchmark results (indicating a plateau)
+2. If we have the model already at its architectural capacity limit:
+    - Additional training would lead to overfitting
+    - We would see deteriorating benchmark results

+The test revealed nuances: For 160M Density Pico on two epochs, we observe stable performance with most score changes below 1%.
+Accuracy and perplexity scores alike show signs both of improvement and degradation.
+This stability across metrics suggests the 160M model reached an optimal point in its learning capacity at just 488 steps, instead of the original 1024 used for MiniPile-scale training.<br>
+The picture evolves when we examine 160M Density on two epochs at 1366 steps.
+Here, we observe a clear pattern of overfitting on reasoning tasks, yet intriguingly, the model shows substantial improvements in perplexity scores too.

+From that, we derive:
+1. More training on the distilled MiniPile Density dataset leads to selective overfitting - while the model's language modeling capabilities (measured by perplexity) continue to improve, its performance on reasoning tasks deteriorates.
+2. The smaller MiniPile Density Pico dataset appears to provide an actually more concentrated learning signal, reaching optimal performance earlier and maintaining stability with extended training and even improving on perplexity scores compared to the standard training setup for the bigger MiniPile Density.
+3. Dataset size reduction, at least for The Pile Deduplicated as base, may actually serve as a regularizer, helping prevent overfitting on reasoning tasks while maintaining core language modeling capabilities.

+At 160M parameters, the models can effectively learn from this concentrated form of the data without overfitting, possibly because, as we observed, the reduced dataset matches better with what a 160M model can absorb and utilize.
+When we scale up to 1.4B parameters, this same "compression" becomes a critical limitation - the larger models have the capacity to learn more complex patterns and relationships that were filtered out by the sampling processes.

 ### 1.4B Results and Revision of Hypotheses

-1.4B Pile Dedup shows major improvements over 160M Pile Dedup across all metrics.
-However, like the original MiniPile, none of the new sampling approaches successfully preserve the qualities that enable scaling with model size.
+1.4B Pile Deduplicated shows major improvements over 160M Pile Deduplicated across all metrics.
+However, like the original MiniPile, none of the new sampling approaches successfully preserve the qualities that enable scaling retained knowledge with model size.
 Moreover, none of the MiniPile variants of 1.4B show notable improvements to their 160M counterparts, but instead indicate occasional slight degradation.
-While training on the Pile Dedup has scores effectively scale with model size (e.g., HellaSwag: 0.29→0.418), all MiniPile variants miss out on this effect and fail to leverage increased model capacity.
-HellaSwag stays ~0.26, Density-based sampling had seen 0.520 on 160M WinoGrande, but this got even reduced to 0.504 on 1.4B.
-These results strongly suggest that optimal training of large models requires substantially more, diverse data than any of the sampling methods preserve, particularly for capturing the patterns that larger models can learn to leverage.
+While training on the Pile Deduplicated has scores effectively scale with model size (e.g., HellaSwag: 0.29→0.418), all MiniPile variants miss out on this effect and fail to leverage increased model capacity.
+HellaSwag stays at ~0.26, size-density-proportionate sampling had seen 0.520 on 160M WinoGrande, but this even got reduced to 0.504 on 1.4B.
+These results strongly suggest that optimal training of large models requires substantially more, diverse data than any of the sampling methods preserve, particularly for capturing the patterns that larger models can 'comprehend' and leverage.

-Ignoring the results for 1.4B Pile Dedup for a moment, we also see another effect: The performance differences between the different MiniPile versions diminish, with the density-based sampling approach not being a clear improvement at all anymore, but instead being just marginally better only in HellaSwag and both Lambada perplexity scores.
+Ignoring the results for 1.4B Pile Deduplicated for a moment, we also see another effect: The performance differences between the different MiniPile versions diminish, with the size-density-proportionate sampling approach not being a clear improvement at all anymore, but instead being just marginally better only in HellaSwag and both Lambada perplexity scores.

-Therefore, other than the 160M benchmark results alone would have let suggest, there exists a more distinct, complex relationship between dataset size and model capacity when training parameter counts are scaled up.
+Therefore, other than the 160M benchmark results alone would let suggest, there exists a more distinct, complex relationship between dataset size and model capacity when training parameter counts are scaled up.
 From this perspective, the MiniPile variants seem to be creating a "distilled" or "compressed" version of the Pile's knowledge that is particularly well-suited for smaller model capacities.

 This was further investigated with with a training run of 1.4B Pythia on "MiniPile Density Pico", which produced surprising results: